 Abstract.
-Interval Taylor has been proposed in the sixties by the interval analysis community for relaxing continuous constraint systems.
+Interval Taylor has been proposed in the sixties by the interval analysis community for relaxing continuous non-convex constraint systems.
 However, it generally produces a non-convex relaxation of the solution set.
-A simple way to build a polyhedral relaxation is to select a corner of the studied domain/box as expansion point of the interval Taylor, instead of the usual midpoint.
+A simple way to build a convex polyhedral relaxation is to select a corner of the studied domain/box as expansion point of the interval Taylor form, instead of the usual midpoint.
 The idea has been proposed by Neumaier to produce a sharp range of a single function and by Lin and Stadtherr to handle $n \times n$ (square) systems of equations.

-This paper presents an interval Newton-like contractor, called X-Newton, that iteratively calls this interval convexification based on an endpoint interval Taylor.
+This paper presents an interval Newton-like operator, called X-Newton, that iteratively calls this interval convexification based on an endpoint interval Taylor.
 This general-purpose contractor uses no preconditioning and can handle any system of equality and inequality constraints.
-It uses Hansen's variant to compute the Taylor form and uses two opposite corners for every constraint.
-It produces good speedups in constrained global optimization and in constraint satisfaction problems.
-First experiments also compare X-Newton with affine arithmetic.
+It uses Hansen's variant to compute the interval Taylor form and uses two opposite corners of the domain for every constraint.

+The X-Newton operator can be rapidly encoded, and produces good speedups in constrained global optimization and constraint satisfaction.
+First experiments compare X-Newton with affine arithmetic.